 Is It Possible To Repair Damaged Fiber Optic Cable?

-As fiber optic cables become the default choice for carrying massive amounts of data in networking and telecommunications systems, it is important to consider what happens if a cable is ever broken or damaged.
+As fiber optic cables become the default choice for carrying massive amounts of data in networking and telecommunications systems, it’s important to consider what happens if a cable is ever broken or damaged.
 Unlike their copper counterparts, fiber optic cables are not easy to splice, though methods like fusion splicing can produce acceptable results in many cases.
 But is it worth the cost?

 What Is Fusion Splicing?

-When repairing fiber optic cables, there are two common splicing methods: mechanical splicing and fusion splicing.
+When repairing broken fiber optic cables, there are two common splicing methods: mechanical splicing and fusion splicing.
 Mechanical splicing requires cutting the cable and joining the sections with a specialized connector that aligns and holds the cable ends in place.
 The resulting splice can reduce the integrity of the signal and can prove to be unreliable.
-Fusion splicing is the most common and reliable method of repairing or splicing fiber optic cables, and it employs an electric arc to do so, similar to the process of welding metals together.
+Fusion splicing is the most common and reliable method of repairing or fixing fiber optic cables, and it employs an electric arc to do so, similar to the process of welding metals together.
 The cable is cut, the ends are cleaned, and they are fused using an automated machine that heats and melts the two halves together.
 It produces a relatively reliable splice with minimal signal loss or reflectance.

 Should You Repair or Replace Fiber Optic Cables?